2030 Objective: Reduce fleet vehicle carbon emissions 10 percent from Fiscal Year 06-07 levels

 Fleet electrification is expected to be a primary driver of carbon emissions reduction from City fleet vehicles.
 Of 125 City vehicles identified to convert to electric vehicles (EVs), 80 have already been purchased and are currently in service.
 The City has already met its 2020 goal of converting 20 percent of its eligible vehicles to EVs, and is well on its way towards reaching the goal of 30 percent by 2030.

-Today, 50 electric charge stations have been installed and the City is working to install at least 40 more chargers at the 1900 Building.
+Today, nearly 50 electric charge charging stations have been installed for Fleet use and the City is working to install more.

 *Award winning Green Fleet: The Office of Management and Finance's CityFleet won the National Green Fleet award in 2010.
 This maintenance shop takes measures to reduce environmental waste by: